pwhitebe/UMLServer/README.md

 # mmwrcase

-A SEAN application for generating questions related to CDC MMWRticls.
+A SEAN application for generating UMLS term data from a mySQL database

 ## Goals
-To integrate with MMWR offerings.
+To provide Jupiter and similar programs with RESTful UMLS CUI data

 ##Requirements
 * SQL-compatible database (currently MySQL)